Last Updated on April 21, 2026

 To address the challenge of budget overruns in data migration projects:

-- Conduct thorough planning – Create a plan with a detailed project scope, timeline, and cost estimation that accounts for potential issues like data quality, legacy system integration, and network limitations.
+- Conduct thorough planning – Create a plan with a detailed project scope, timeline, and cost estimation that accounts for potential issues like data quality, legacy system integration, network limitations, and data storage requirements.

 - Build contingency budgets – Allocate additional funds and time to cover unforeseen challenges that may arise during the migration.